Non-asymptotic convergence rates for mean-field games: weak formulation and McKean-Vlasov BSDEs: Introduction

 Let us now discuss our results on the convergence to the mean-field game limit, which is the main contribution of the paper.
 Our results underline the remarkable effect played by the terminal reward of the game.
-In fact, for games without terminal reward, we prove a general convergence result of the value function of the $N$-player game to that of the mean-field game with an explicit convergence rate.
-This result merely requires smoothness and growth properties on the data.
-When the game has a non-trivial terminal reward, we impose either dissipativity conditions on the drift, or sufficient smoothness of the terminal reward.
-In particular, the latter case needs neither dissipativity nor monotonicity properties to derive a convergence rate.
-Overall, our results in terms of convergence of Nash equilibria compare to those in \cite{cardaliaguet2019master} and \cite{lauriere2020convergence} as follows \begin{enumerate} \item[$(i)$] we can work with general non-Markovian dynamics: this is the first such result in the literature, since both the maximum principle approach or the analytical approach through the master equation are inherently limited to the Markovian case;
+In fact, for games without terminal reward, we prove a general convergence result of the value function of the $N$-player game to that of the mean-field game with an explicit convergence rate, under similar assumptions to the ones which allow us to prove well-posedness for our generalised McKean--Vlasov BSDEs.
+In particular, when the game has a non-trivial terminal reward, we impose dissipativity conditions on the drift, and sufficient smoothness of the terminal reward.
+Overall, our results in terms of convergence of Nash equilibria compare to those in \cite{cardaliaguet2019master} and \cite{lauriere2022convergence} as follows \begin{enumerate} \item[$(i)$] we can work with general non-Markovian dynamics: this is the first such result in the literature, since both the maximum principle approach or the analytical approach through the master equation are inherently limited to the Markovian case;

-\item[$(ii)$] unlike \cite{cardaliaguet2019master,lauriere2020convergence} which assume a constant volatility for the state variables of the players, our main result allows to have general non-Markovian, uncontrolled, volatilities;
+\item[$(ii)$] unlike \cite{cardaliaguet2019master,lauriere2022convergence} which assume a constant volatility for the state variables of the players, our main result allows to have general non-Markovian, uncontrolled, volatilities;

 \item[$(iii)$] our approach is purely probabilistic and does not require existence of the master equation of the mean-field game or a bound on its second derivative as in \cite{cardaliaguet2019master}.
 Moreover, we derive convergence of the value function of each player (not of an average) and convergence of the sequence of Nash equilibria (\emph{i.e.} of the controls);